 Another type of law you may need to consider is tenancy law.
 If you intend to rent out your property for periods of longer than 30 days to one renter, you are venturing into long-term rental arrangements, which attract the scope of tenancy law.
 Under tenancy law, property owners have a lot more obligations to their tenants, for example, giving written notice to vacate.
 So, if you’re looking to rent out your property in a more long-term arrangement, then online house-share services may not be the best option.

 Consider the tax implications

-Like most investments – property or otherwise – you’ll have to pay tax on what you earn, as it’s considered income.
-This will obviously affect your overall taxable income and impact on the profitability of your investment property.
+Like most investments—property or otherwise—you’ll pay tax on what you earn (it’s income after all).
+This will affect your taxable income, as well as the profitability of your investment.
 Like typical rental properties, there are ways to reduce your tax bill, such as using business expenses as an off-set, or negative gearing.
-Before you venture into any sort of investment, you should always seek advice from a professional, such as a financial planner or accountant.
+Before you venture into any sort of investment, you should always seek advice from a financial planner or accountant.

-Renting your property through an online accommodation service can be a great way to make the most of your investment.
-However, as with any investment, it pays to do your research and speak to a professional who can advise you on the right strategy to suit your needs.
+Renting your property through an online accommodation service can be a great way to make the most of your investment property.
+However, as with any investment, it pays to do your research and speak to a professional who can find the right strategy for your needs.

 Information is intended to be of a general nature only and any advice has been prepared without taking into account any person's particular objectives, financial situation or needs.
 You should make your own enquiries, consider whether advice is appropriate for you and read the relevant Product Disclosure Statement or Product Information Document before making any decisions about whether to acquire a product